West Nile Virus

 No symptoms in most people: Approximately 80 percent of people (about 4 out of 5) who are infected with WNV will not show any symptoms at all.

-Milder symptoms in some people: Up to 20 percent of the people who become infected have symptoms such as fever, headache, and body aches, vomiting, and sometimes swollen lymph glands or a skin rash on the chest, stomach and back.
+Milder symptoms in some people: Up to 20 percent of the people (about 1 in 5) who become infected have mild symptoms beginning 2 to 15 days after the mosquito bite.
+Symptoms such as fever, headache, and body aches, vomiting, and sometimes swollen lymph glands or a skin rash on the chest, stomach and back.
 Symptoms can last for as short as a few days, though even healthy people have become sick for several weeks and may even have lingering problems for years.

-Serious symptoms in a few people: About one in 150 people infected with WNV will develop severe illness.
-The severe symptoms can include high fever, headache, neck stiffness, stupor, disorientation, coma, tremors, convulsions, muscle weakness, vision loss, numbness and paralysis.
+Serious symptoms in a few people: People who are immunocompromised or older than 50 years of age are at highest risk to develop a neuroinvasive form of West Nile virus.
+About 1 in 150 people infected with WNV will develop severe neuroinvasive illness which involves imflammation of the brain (encephalitis) and/or of the tissue surrounding the brain and spinal cord (meningitis).
+The severe symptoms can include high fever, headache, neck stiffness, stupor, disorientation, tremors, convulsions, muscle weakness, vision loss, numbness and paralysis and coma.
 These symptoms may last several weeks, and neurological effects may be permanent.
+1 in 10 people who develop this severe, neuroinvasive form of West Nile virus die.

 Follow the 3-D's to protect yourself from mosquito bites and West Nile virus: